Workplace Defamation Lawyer in Memphis, TN

 There’s a legal term for what happened to you — defamation of character.
 At the Employment and Consumer Law Group, we’re focused on protecting the rights of employees just like you.
 We understand how harmful false statements in the workplace can be, and we’re ready to take swift action on your case.

 With years of experience standing up for Memphis workers and results that speak for themselves, you can rely on our team of employment attorneys to fight aggressively on your behalf.

 Reach out today for a free case evaluation.
 Call or contact us online now.

 What Is Defamation of Character?

-In Tennessee, defamation of character usually happens when someone makes false statements about you, presents them as fact, and causes you harm.
+In Memphis, defamation of character usually happens when someone makes false statements about you, presents them as fact, and causes you harm.

 Let’s say someone says something untrue about you, and their claims directly damage your reputation or career.
 Their statements may qualify as defamation of character.
 While some cases may pull in additional requirements, these are the general principles that apply.

 Defaming statements could be published in a written format or said to another person.
 Statements published online or in a resource such as a newspaper may qualify as “libel,” while those that are spoken or communicated orally may qualify as “slander.”
 Different rules may apply depending upon whether the statements against you fall under libel or slander.

 Workplace defamation includes statements by others from the workplace that might affect your ability to hold employment or get a new job.
 Workplace defamation cases may involve references, allegations, or other troubling statements.